panargirakis/Tiresias_Alg_Simulator/README.md

 # Usage

-Uncomment the correct line to select the appropriate algorithm and run the script.
+Uncomment the correct line at the top to select the appropriate algorithm and run the script.